Tuacahn: Educational Programs

 Tuacahn's school facility was originally conceived as a private school where students would receive private lessons and participate in group classes.
 The school was not initially successful, due in part to the remoteness of the location of the school.

 In 1999, Tuacahn decided to re-open the school as a Utah Charter High School.
 Tuacahn High School for the Performing Arts, a high school that combines a college preparatory curriculum and an arts focus in music, dance, theater, or visual art.
-Through the years it has been awarded with many accolades including first place at the Utah Shakespeare Festival.
-Over 30% of graduates from Tuacahn High continue onto college degrees.
+Over the years it has been awarded with many accolades including first place at the Utah Shakespeare Festival.
+Over 30% of graduates from Tuacahn High continue to complete 4 year college degrees.

 Venues

 Tuacahn has two venues most frequently used for theatrical productions.

 Tuacahn Amphitheater

-The Tuacahn Amphitheater is a 1,920-seat open-air amphitheater.
+The Tuacahn Amphitheater is a 2500-seat open-air amphitheater.
 It consists of three sections of seating (Left, Right, Center) with 32 rows A (front) - FF (rear).
 All seats have backs and arms, but are not cushioned.
 Entrance to the amphitheater is from the rear, requiring all patrons to descend the stairs toward their seats.
 Patrons with limited mobility are encouraged to sit near the top (rear) of the amphitheater.
 There is extra leg room on row O which is sometimes used during the productions when actors walk through the audience.
 Wheelchair accessible seating is available on the back row (FF) only.
 The stage has a concrete subfloor with a concrete pass-under tunnel to get from stage left to stage right out of view of the audience.
 The rear of the stage is open to expose the desertscape and red rock cliffs behind the stage which contains lighting, sound, pyrotechnical, and water effects installations.
 The area behind the stage is a mixture of natural stone and naturally colored concrete.
 This concrete riverbed was installed during initial construction to facilitate a massive 55,000 gallon flood of water that comes from the back of the canyon and across the stage toward the audience.
 Though conceptualized and custom-built for the "Utah!" production, this special effect and other water effects have been featured in numerous productions at Tuacahn.